Call us on 0845 129 7238

 NCFE is recognised as an Awarding Organisation by the qualification regulators for England, Wales and Northern Ireland, who are: the Office of the Qualifications and Examinations Regulator (Ofqual) in England, the Welsh Government, and the Council for Curriculum, Examinations and Assessment (CCEA) in Northern Ireland.
 NCFE accreditation gives assurance that the content of a training course is of a high standard and meets the rigorous requirements of a national awarding organisation.
-NCFE awards are offered in conjunction with Kendal Publishing, UKDLP and NCC Resources.
+NCFE awards are offered in conjunction with NCC.

-Industry recognised certificates have been created by leading organisations within their specified sector.
+Industry recognised certification is developed by leading organisations within their specified sector.
 These certificates do not have the same set levels as nationally accredited certification as they have been created for a worldwide audience.
 For example Microsoft, Cisco, CIW, Adobe and nearly all large industry leaders have created their own certification program to cover their applications and skills.
 Their exams can be sat in most countries around the World through appropriate testing centres such as Prometric, Pearson Vue or Certiport.

-Microsoft offer many different industry recognised certification routes designed to meet the demand for qualified and knowledgeable people in the modern workplace.
-Qualifications include MOS, MCDST, MCP, MCSA and MCSE.
+Microsoft offer different industry recognised certification routes designed to meet the demand for qualified and knowledgeable people in the modern workplace.
+Microsoft Qualifications include MOS, MTA, MCP, MCSA and MCSE.

 See our Special Offers page for more information